roseengineering/vitamin-d/README.md

    then when the event occurs a redux action will be dispatch with the constant as the action type and the dom event as the payload

-*  However if a function is passed as the first parameter then h takes the following parameters: (component, properties, children).
+*  If a function is passed as the first parameter then h takes the following parameters: (component, properties, children).
 This is the component syntax.